 With the construction of new roads in the 1980s, Bodrum Turkey began to attract more tourists, bringing in more income for the town.
 This new economy prevented the locals from migrating to big cities and attracted more investors.
 By the early 1990s, the population had reached almost 40,000.

 According to official statistics, the number of permanent residents in the peninsula today is close to 180,000.
-During the summer months, the population exceeds 2 million with the arrival of guests and vacation homeowners.
+During the summer months, the population exceeds 2 million with the arrival of guests and holiday homeowners.
+Maybe now you can understand why I prefer “The Aegean” in spring and autumn.

 However, most of the newcomers did not change their registered addresses, which has become an issue.
 Now, no one knows the actual number of people currently living in Bodrum Turkey.
 Although the official number is around 170,000, estimations for the real population range from 600,000 to 900,000!